bmcmahen/cast/Readme.md

 # Cast.js

 Cast helps you build beautiful, animated grid layouts.
-Supply an array of attributes, select your layout mode, and receive grid positions for rendering your own views, or let Cast automatically update and render the views for you.
-It's vanilla Javascript and inspired by [Isotope](https://github.com/desandro/isotope).
+Supply an array of attributes, select your layout mode, and receive grid positions for rendering your own views... or let Cast automatically update and render the views for you.
+It's vanilla Javascript and it's inspired by [Isotope](https://github.com/desandro/isotope).

+Check out the [demonstration](http://cast.meteor.com) built with Meteor.

 ## Installation